 Our most recent inspection was conducted in March 2018 and found Lymington Junior School continues to be good and that the strengths identified during the last inspection have been maintained and areas of weakness have been improved.

-In particular the inspectors praised the school’s high academic performance and the behaviour and safety of the pupils.
+In particular the inspector praised the school’s high academic performance and the behaviour and safety of the pupils.

 All of our school's reports from Ofsted inspections, including our most recent, can be downloaded here.